- What is cystitis?

 A UTI is a bacterial infection of the urinary tract, which can include the urethra and kidneys, as well as the bladder.
 This infection can be caused by bacteria that enters the body through the urethra and multiplies.
 The most common UTI-causing bacteria is Escherichia coli (E coli).
 It can also be caused by an imbalance of naturally occurring bacteria.

 Bacterial cystitis is a type of UTI, however not all cases of cystitis are caused by bacteria infections and therefore are not UTIs.

-Cystitis is most frequently caused by a bacterial infection, which happens when bacteria from other areas of the body (e.g from in the bowel or on the skin) get into the bladder.
-Bacteria is thought to come through the urethra, which carries urine out from your body.
-Women have a shorter urethra, and it is closer to the anus in women, which means they more commonly experience cystitis.
+Cystitis is most frequently caused by a bacterial infection, which happens when bacteria from other areas of the body (e.g., from in the bowel or on the skin) get into the bladder.
+Bacteria are thought to come through the urethra, which carries urine out from your body.

 Bacteria can get into the bladder in several different ways: